 Herbicides MOA

-a The visual evaluation was based on the vigor and chlorosis of the plant, compared to the control, with 0% attributed when there was no injury and 100% when there was total control of the plants by the herbicides. b Control was considered unsatisfactory when the survival of the plants was greater than or equal to 85%, and satisfactory when less than 15%.c Means with different letter within a column are statistically different at 95% probability determined by the Tukey´s test.
+a The visual evaluation was based on the vigour and chlorosis of the plant, compared to the control, with 0% attributed when there was no injury and 100% when there was total control of the plants by the herbicides. b control was considered unsatisfactory when the survival of the plants was greater than or equal to 85% and satisfactory when less than 15%.c Means with different letters within a column are statistically different at 95% probability, determined by Tukey´s test.

 Discussion

-Brazil, the world’s second largest producer of soybean and third largest for corn, is firmly attached to the use of herbicides, particularly those that are glyphosate-based, which have allowed them to adopt a direct sowing system and become competitive in the world agricultural market.
+Brazil, the world’s second-largest producer of soybean and third largest for corn, is firmly attached to the use of herbicides, particularly those that are glyphosate-based, which have allowed them to adopt a direct sowing system and become competitive in the world agricultural market.
 Currently, 90% of the area is planted with glyphosate-resistant soybean.
 It is estimated that the biggest problems with resistant weeds are in southern Brazil, although it is difficult to affirm these percentages exactly [35].
-Glyphosate was introduced in 1974 and presented no weed resistance problems until 1995, when a population of resistant Lolium rigidum was detected in Australia [36].
-The intense use of glyphosate contributed to the diffusion of weeds with resistance and/or tolerance to this herbicide in Brazil, including species such as Conyza bonariensis, Conyza canadensis, Coniza sumatrensis, Lolium multiflorum, Digitaria insularis, Amaranthus palmeri, Chloris elata, C. polydactyla, and Eleusine indica [21].
-The appearance of a new resistant species such as C. distichophylla demonstrates the difficulty that farmers face due to a lack of knowledge and tools that are as effective as glyphosate available to combat the serious problem of resistance in Brazil.
-Studies conducted by Nunes et al. [7] and Moraes de Aguiar et al. [8] showed that C. distichophylla had been selected in areas treated with glyphosate, due to its possible natural tolerance.
+Glyphosate was introduced in 1974 and presented no weed resistance problems until 1995 when a population of resistant Lolium rigidum was detected in Australia [36].
+The intense use of glyphosate contributed to the diffusion of weeds with resistance and/or tolerance to this herbicide in Brazil, including species such as Conyza bonariensis, Conyza canadensis, Conyza sumatrensis, Lolium multiflorum, Digitaria insularis, Amaranthus palmeri, Chloris elata, C. polydactyla, and Eleusine indica [21].
+The appearance of a new resistant species, such as C. distichophylla, demonstrates the difficulty that farmers face due to a lack of knowledge and tools that are as effective as glyphosate available to combat the serious problem of resistance in Brazil.
+Studies conducted by Nunes et al. [7] and Moraes de Aguiar et al. [8] showed that C. distichophylla had been selected in areas treated with glyphosate due to its possible natural tolerance.
 Nevertheless, there have been reports confirming resistance levels or

 mechanisms involved that classify it as resistant or tolerant, which is a function of whether there is a population considered susceptible.